ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 ## Project Goals

-This engineering effort invites you to extend your knowledge about the basics of data summarization to implement a program that can summarize a data set of real-world population records.
-After you finish the `datauniqifier` program it will compute the summary statistics (e.g., mean, median, and standard deviation) of population data from from 1970 until 2019.
-As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will continue to program with tools such as VS Code and both the Python programming language and the Poetry package manager.
-Ultimately, your goal for this project is to create a program that can efficiently process real-world data about human population size.
+This engineering effort invites you to investigate how to use various discrete structures, such as the dictionary and the set, to extract the unique values contained inside of a list of strings.
+In addition to implementing and testing the functions that perform list uniquification, you will produce the majority of the functions for the program's command-line interface and input processing.
+You will also implement functions that calculate the reduction in size and the percent reduction in size for a list of strings with an unknown amount of redundancy.
+To experimentally assess the efficiency of the `datauniquifier` program that you implement, this project also invites you to conduct an experiment to study, for instance, which uniquification process is best at reducing a list's size.

 ## Project Access